Sanhe/nodejs2022Q4-service/README.md

 ```
 * See `Dockerfile` for more information.

-Tests are included into the docker container to be able to run them there.
+Tests are included into the docker container to be able to run them inside.

 Some files and directories are excluded from the docker image to reduce its size.
 See `.dockerignore` file for more information.